 If the above brands don’t meet your preferences, here are a few more options to check out.
 The following brands are “okay” brands in terms of materials… They have a few things going for them, but they’re not made from natural or organic materials.

-Leesa’s mattress are made from synthetic PU foam, so they are not natural.
+Leesa’s mattresses are made from synthetic PU foam, so they are not natural.
 However, their Original and Studio mattresses come with GREENGUARD Gold certifications (as well as CertiPUR).
 They’re also a B Corp company with a social impact mission.

 2. Tuft & Needle Original ($995)